We need your time and expertise to help us provide the best possible service

 The Honorary Representative Role

 As one of our volunteers, you will act as an ambassador for us, and carry out in-depth interviews with our applicants and beneficiaries.
 You will help verify they are eligible for our help, and where necessary, assist them in completing financial assessment documents and collating required supporting information.

-You do not need specialist welfare benefits knowledge: This is provided to beneficiaries by the paid Benevolence staff at Central Office, London.
+You do not need specialist welfare benefits knowledge: This is provided to beneficiaries by the paid Grants and Welfare staff at our Central Office, London.